-At Phoenix Bats, we know the right bat, in the right wood, makes the difference.
-A big part of the process of selecting the right bat is determining the proper size for yourself or your player.
+At Phoenix Bats, we know the right bat with the right wood makes all the difference.
+In order to select the right bat, you need to determine the proper size for yourself or your player.

 A great place to start when choosing a bat size is to check out what is approved for your particular league.
 Most leagues follow the USA Baseball’s Bat standard (USABat) regulations as it is the national governing body for the sport of baseball in the US.
 If the “bat of your dreams” doesn’t meet your league’s basic requirements for your age, you can rule it out right up front and save yourself a lot of time and money.

-For example, new USABat regulations that just went into effect for 2018 allowing hitters of all ages to use bats up to 2 5/8 inches in barrel diameter.
+For example, back in 2018, new USABat regulations went into effect that allowed hitters of all ages to use bats up to 2 5/8 inches in barrel diameter.
 These standards can be quite strict and not all leagues go by USABat regulations, so it pays to check them out before you purchase your bat.

-Fortunately, all Phoenix wood baseball bats are USABats compliant as they are single piece wood bats.
-Thus, no USABats stamp is even required, per USABats rule 27.
+Fortunately, all Phoenix wood baseball bats are USABat compliant, since they’re single piece wood bats.
+Thus, no USABat stamp is even required, per USABat rule 27.

 Aside from swing ability, balance and natural ability, one of the most important aspects of being able to crush a pitch is making sure you select the proper bat size.
 Sizing a baseball bat generally involves determining the proper length of your lumber based on your height and weight, with age being a secondary consideration.

 Here are some general guidelines to follow that will help you get started on the right path to measuring your baseball bat.